What is Action-Based Cognitive Remediation (ABCR)?

 Conclusion

 Action-Based Cognitive Remediation is an exciting new frontier, and small studies have yielded positive results.
-More research has to be conducted on the longevity of the intervention and its effectiveness.
+More research is needed on the intervention’s longevity and effectiveness.
 However, in the realm of new techniques to improve the lives of individuals in our community, we are excited for the future.
 We can’t wait to see how outcomes may improve through the use of this technique.

 Interested in trying our digital tools?